-Unless noted otherwise, the Sustainability Report includes company performance information for all the SABIC units and operations that are financially consolidated in our 2017 Annual Report, which is available at: www.sabic.com/corporate/en/investorrelations/
+Unless noted otherwise, the Sustainability Report includes company performance information for all the SABIC units and operations that are financially consolidated in our 2018 Financial Statements and Board of Directors Report, which are available at:

 For ethics and integrity compliance data, we have applied a more limited scope.
 Compliance data are reported for the employees of Saudi Basic Industries Corporation and its wholly owned affiliates, but not for employees of SABIC's non-wholly owned manufacturing joint ventures (or affiliates) in the Kingdom of Saudi Arabia.